Black Student Application Program

 Applying through this process ensures that a member of the Black community will participate in your application review process.
 Additionally, the Faculty is committed to building designated resources for Black students.
 Identifying that you are a Black applicant allows the Faculty to connect you with current and future resources, early scholarships and awards that may be available, and the opportunity to engage with Black faculty, students, and the Black Social Work Student Association (BSWSA), early in the program.

-No, this application process is completely optional.
+This application process is completely optional.

 This optional process does not guarantee admission, nor will it disadvantage applicants.